-Project management and field support costs include costs related to the maintenance of the corporate and operational overhead structure in Peru.
-These costs include: salaries and wages of personnel in Lima, the Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, food, lodging and fuel costs.
-For the period ended March 31, 2019, these costs totaled \$40,755 compared with \$45,866 for the three months ended March 31, 2018.
+- Project management and field support costs include costs related to the maintenance of the operational overhead structure in Peru.
+These costs include: salaries and wages of personnel in Lima, the Chiclayo and the Cañariaco Copper Project camp facility, communication, transportation, drill core and equipment storehouse facility, the Chiclayo drill core storage facility and communication, transportation, other drill core and equipment storehouse facilities, food, lodging and fuel costs.
+For the quarter ended March 31, 2020, these costs totaled \$38,867 compared with \$31,429 for the three months ended March 31, 2019. - Community initiative costs were \$15,662 for the quarter ended March 31, 2020 compared to \$5,984 for the quarter ended March 31, 2019. - General exploration costs were \$1,411 for the three months ended March 31, 2020 compared to \$19,359 for the quarter ended March 31, 2019.